midonet/midonet/docs/openstack-integration.md

 - OpenStack: An operating system for a cloud that manages various resources such compute, storage, and networking.
 It is made up of sub-projects each of which provides unique services.
-This document focuses on the integration with Folsom, the latest OpenStack version.
+This document focuses on the integration with Folsom, the 6th OpenStack version.

 - Nova: An OpenStack project that focuses on providing the compute service.
 It manages the lifecycle of VMs.
 It also manages the interface devices (vNICs) of the VMs.
-Nova relies on Quantum service to manage the networking connectivity of the VMs.
+Nova relies on Neutron service to manage the networking connectivity of the VMs.

-- Quantum: An OpenStack project that focuses on providing the networking connectivity service.
+- Neutron: An OpenStack project that focuses on providing the networking connectivity service.
 Even though it is designed to handle both L2 and L3 services for the VMs, we focus mainly on L2 in this document.

-## Quantum Network
+## Neutron Network

-Through Quantum service, a virtual network is created.
+Through Neutron service, a virtual network is created.
 And on this network, virtual ports can be created.
 All VMs attached to the ports on this network have L2 connectivity.
-In the integration of MidoNet with Quantum, each Quantum network is represented by a MidoNet bridge, and each Quantum network port is a virtual external bridge port in MidoNet.
+In the integration of MidoNet with Neutron, each Neutron network is represented by a MidoNet bridge, and each Neutron network port is a virtual external bridge port in MidoNet.
 The purpose of this document is to explain the process of attaching a VM's vNIC to a port, and what Midolman must do to provide network connetivity to this VM.